danielmarbach/PerformanceTricksAzureSDK/README.md

 ## Caveats

 In this talk, I'm going to focus on some performance optimizations that can be done in code that is library and framework like.
 I won't be talking about architectural patterns like vertical or horizontal scaling.
 The focus is purely on code with examples in CSharp.
 Some optimizations shown here can be seen as esoteric in typical line of business applications, and I wouldn't recommend jumping to conclusions and applying those everywhere.
 It is important to note that for code that is executed under scale, optimizations on code can bring a lot of benefit to the table due to not only being fast but also being more efficient in resource usage, execution time, throughput and memory usage.

+> Mauro: I'd add that there needs to be balance between maintenabililty, readability and code performance

 But what does at scale even mean?
 How can I find out whether the optimizations I'm trying to make have value, and I'm not getting called out by my colleagues for premature optimizations?